rangl-labs/netzerotc/local_agent_training_and_evaluation/README.md

 - `evaluate.py` -- evaluate the random agent, benchmark agents, and a trained RL agent, with multiple seeds, generate plots, and save in the `saved_models` folder

 To see how well the models learn from the environment, train and save multiple models and use the `plot_learning_curve.py` script.

+## Other files

+- `seeds.csv` contains 100 random seeds for the purposes of evaluation.
+(Note that the competition uses an independent set of 1000 random seeds.)

+- The `test_environment_reset.py` script verifies that evaluation using `seeds.csv` is reproducible.